When Old Meets New: Vintage Bathroom Design

 This type of vintage bathroom remodeling project requires selecting materials and products that are sympathetic to the age of the home but also offer modern conveniences and durability that fit with most homeowners’ modern lifestyle.
-Wentworth, Inc. can create a vintage bathroom design that does both!
+Wentworth can create a design that does both!

-There are quite a lot of historic homes in the Maryland, Washington, DC and Virginia area, and Wentworth has experience remodeling bathrooms of all sizes and shapes.
+There are quite a lot of older homes in the Maryland, Washington, DC and Virginia area, and Wentworth has experience remodeling bathrooms of all sizes and shapes.

 The number of options available for a period-style bath can be overwhelming.
 The Wentworth team has worked on a wide range of vintage bathroom projects and understands the importance of considering finishes and fixture options before beginning the project.

-Vintage bathroom details – vintage bathroom fixtures and fittings are readily available, and many finishes allow you to select the metal finish that works best for your specific period and aesthetic.
+Details – vintage fixtures and fittings are readily available, and many finishes allow you to select the metal finish that works best for your specific period and aesthetic.
 Depending on the time period of the home, vintage bathroom fixtures could include claw foot tubs, toilets with tanks, pedestal sinks with a variety of faucets, showerheads and bath accessories.
-Medicine cabinets with hinged wood framed doors and beveled mirrors can also help create the desired vintage look.
+Medicine cabinets with hinged wood framed doors and beveled mirrors can also help create the desired retro look.

 In certain situations, personal preference may dictate a client’s preference for the period style of their bathroom, and that preference will guide every design choice.
 A Wentworth client often traveled to Manhattan for business and loved the Art Deco hotels he stayed in.
 Although the Art Deco style didn’t necessarily suit his Italianate Victorian home on Capitol Hill, we designed for him a vintage bathroom that reflected the Art Deco style he loved.
 Every detail was Art Deco, from the ziggurat-like crown molding to the inset chevron tile patterns to a custom vanity with angle corners.